codenet/col733-cloud/compute-tf-graph.md

 <img src="assets/figs/tf-descent.png" alt="Gradient Descent" width="200"/>

-In 2012's ImageNet challenge, the task was similar: given an image identify its class.
+In 2012's ImageNet challenge, the task was similar: given an image, identify its class.
 The classes were more diverse than just digits: cats, dogs, etc. The winninig entry AlexNet was trained using a GPU and had 62M+ model parameters!
 AlexNet significantly outperformed all other models.
 This gave rise to *deep